Write & Direct: The Director's Film School

 Empathy Intentions

 One of the first things we do in a movie is get the audience on board with our hero.
 And we do this before we introduce the hero’s flaw — that’s important.
-So how do you quickly make an audience like someone they’ve never met before?
+How do we ensure an audience is on board with someone they’ve never met before?
 I mean, we’re kind of all a little self occupied at times.
 So why should we care?
-You do this with something I call empathy intentions.
+You do this with empathy intentions.

 Plot & Theme

 Plot is what happens in your movie.
 It’s the surface level actions and events.
 It’s not the “who” or the “why” but the “what.”
 Theme is what your story is really about.
 Some call it the spiritual journey of a hero.
 We’ve talked about our hero’s flaw and how they have to change, right?
-This journey of change is theme.
+This journey of change is theme and it’s often supported by the B story character(s).

 Antagonist